Table of Contents

 Okra, Lupins, gorse, and broom are a few examples of plants whose seeds are dispersed by Explosions.
 Pea and bean plants also have pods and the seeds burst out when they ripen and pod has dried.

-These were a few information on Seed Dispersal.
+This was some information on Seed Dispersal.
 Stay tuned with BYJU’S to learn more about in detail about the Seeds, types of Seed and other related topics @ BYJU’S Biology